Vielfras/israquarium/client/README.md

 ### Bridge:
-- [ ] When token runs out and auth fails, need to notifu user and handle problem
+- [ ] When token runs out and auth fails, need to notify user and handle problem

 ## Version 0.2.0 - Visuals